Literature/Composition 1

 editor for all writing assignments, and facilitate discussion questions.
 Homework will be evaluated

-weekly Grades will also be updated weekly on Google Classroom.
-Students who do not have a 80%
+Grades will also be updated weekly on Google Classroom.
+Students will need to maintain an 80% throughout the year to continue in the class.

 Pre-requisites: